Mohamad E. Allaf, M.D.

 Dr. Bivalacqua's basic, translational and clinical research is funded by peer-reviewed awards and he has recently been acknowledged for his accomplishments in research with several grants including a Career Development Award from the National Institute of Health (NIH), the Patrick C. Walsh Prostate Cancer Research Fund, and the American Urological Association (AUA) "Rising Star" Award.
 He serves as Principal investigator for clinical trials in both prostate and bladder cancer including the only tissue engineered bladder cancer clinical trial in this country.

-Dr. Misop Han is an associate professor of urology and oncology at the Johns Hopkins Hospital.
+Dr. Misop Han is professor of urology and oncology at the Johns Hopkins Hospital.
 Dr. Han is a board-certified urologist whose main clinical focus is in urological oncology with a special emphasis on prostate and kidney cancers.
 When meeting with a patient, Dr. Han carefully reviews the patient's individual situation to determine with the patient the best approach to treatment.

 Dr. Han specializes in: